James H. Davenport: Awards and honours

 In 2014, Davenport was awarded a National Teaching Fellowship by the Higher Education Academy.

 He was awarded the Bronze Medal of the University of Helsinki in 2001.

 From January to June 2017 Davenport was a Fulbright CyberSecurity Scholar at New York University, and maintained a blog over the same period.

+In 2024, he was awarded Honorary Fellowship of BCS, The Chartered Institute for IT after many years service, including as a Vice-President.

 Personal life

 Davenport is the son of the mathematician Harold Davenport.